Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 #2: Carrot Oatmeal Cookies (The Ones Your Dog Will Beg For)

-You know that moment when your golden gives you those eyes while you’re snacking?
-Yeah, my dog Mika used to do that constantly, and I felt so guilty eating something she couldn’t have.
+You know that moment when your golden looks at you with those sad eyes while you’re snacking?
+Yeah, my dog Mika used to do that all the time, and I felt so guilty eating something she couldn’t have.

 These carrot oatmeal cookies changed everything.